 This Web Conference introduces a new, integrative, mind/body approach to the evaluation and treatment of insomnia in adults.
 Specific treatment strategies will focus on evidence-based alternatives to sleeping pills including Cognitive Behavioral Therapy (CBT), the use of light and darkness as medicine, complementary and alternative medicine (CAM) substances such as melatonin and valerian, sleep environment management, dream promotion, and the key process of psychospiritual surrender to sleep.

-This Web Conference is designed to help clinicians:
+This introductory web conference is designed to help clinicians:

-If you have any questions about this Web Conference, or would like more information, please contact us here.
+If you have any questions about this Web Conference or would like more information, please contact us here.

-Rubin Naiman, PhD is a clinical psychologist specializing in sleep and dream disorders.
+Rubin Naiman, PhD, is a clinical psychologist specializing in sleep and dream disorders.
 He is the assistant professor of medicine at the University of Arizona.
 The University of Arizona is world-renowned for its Center for Integrative Medicine, which is directed by Dr. Andrew Weil.
 Dr. Naiman is the director and founder of Circadian Health Associates, which offers sleep related services, training for professionals, and international consultations.

 Dr. Naiman has been leading the field in developing integrative medicine methodolgies for sleep and dreams and interlacing medical and neuroscientific perspectives with spiritual and psychological practices.
-He is the author of distinguished works such as Healing Night, and the co-author of The Sleep Advisor and Healthy Sleep with Andrew Weil.
+He is the author of distinguished works such as Healing Night and the co-author of The Sleep Advisor and Healthy Sleep with Andrew Weil.
 His most recent publications include The Yoga of Sleep and ToSleep ToNight: First Aid for Insomnia.
 Dr. Naiman served as a dream specialist for the Miraval Resorts and the Canyon Ranch and Miraval Resorts for over ten years.
 He currently has a practice in Tucson, AZ working with a diverse population of clients including homemakers, entertainers, class athletes, statesman, and CEOs.